Skip to main content

 A relation that is reflexive, symmetric and transitive is an equivalence relation.

-\((m, n)\in R \Leftrightarrow 3\mid (m-n)\) is an equivalence relation since we proved it is reflexive, symmetric, and transitive.
+In ExampleΒ 5.4.9 we proved that the relation given by \((m, n)\in R \Leftrightarrow 3\mid (m-n)\) is an equivalence relation since we proved it is reflexive, symmetric, and transitive.

 In fact, the proof can easily be adapted to show \((m, n)\in R \Leftrightarrow d\mid (m-n)\) is an equivalence relation for \(d\neq 0, d\in \mathbb{Z}\text{.}\)